Your Feelings Matter……….You Matter

-For other women trauma can result from the way she is looked after by the staff responsible for her care during her pregnancy, the birth of her baby, or postnatally.
+For other women trauma can result from the way she is cared for during her pregnancy, the birth of her baby, or postnatally.

 - A woman may feel a loss of control, dignity and privacy.

-- There may have been a lack of information given her or a woman may feel she wasn’t listened to and her choices not respected or overlooked.
+- There may have been a lack of information or a woman may feel she wasn’t listened to and her choices not respected or overlooked.

 - She may feel she had medical procedures done without her consent or without proper explanation.

-- She may feel left with no choices, or coerced into a procedure or situation she did not want.
+- She may have left with no choices, or coerced into a procedure or situation she did not want.